matrix-org/matrix-spec-proposals/proposals/3814-dehydrated-devices-with-ssss.md

 We add a new optional property to the device keys: `dehydrated`, which is set to `true` for dehydrated devices.
 Defaults to `false`.
 Clients that support dehydrated devices *must not* encrypt to devices marked as being a dehydrated device if they are not cross-signed.
+Clients should also drop any to-device messages from a device marked as being a dehydrated device, since dehydrated device should not be sending messages.
 Clients can use also this flag to for other purposes, such as:

 - Display dehydrated devices differently from normal devices, to avoid confusing